MotasemAlfarra/ANCER/README.md

 This is the official code for the work titled:

-**"ANCER: Anisotropic Certification via Sample-wise Volume Maximization"**.
+**"ANCER: Anisotropic Certification via Sample-wise Volume Maximization"**

 prerprint:

 ### Setting up